The History of the Altar and What it Symbolizes

-Some altars have a cross or an icon on it.
-Other altars have a candle or a bowl of water on it.
+Some altars have a cross or an icon on them.
+Other altars have a candle or a bowl of water on them.
 The specific object on the altar isn’t what defines what is an altar though, it’s the intention behind its placement and use that does.

 What are the Different Types of Altars?

 Altars are the center of any religious worship.
 They are used to represent different gods, or also as an act of self-worship.

 There are many types of altars that exist in various religions like Hinduism and Buddhism.

 The most common type is the Hindu altar, which is typically set up with a picture of the god (or gods) being worshipped, surrounded by flowers and other offerings, and sometimes with a fire or flame burning in front.

 Buddhist altars consist mainly of a table with a statue on it for meditation purposes.
 There might be objects like flowers, fruit, candles, or incense around it.